Fatima-css/aws-s3-cloudfront/README.md

 ### 3. Amazon CloudFront CDN Configuration

-Integrated CloudFront to add HTTPS security, improve global access, and enable caching.++
+Integrated CloudFront to add HTTPS security, improve global access, and enable edge caching.

 **Configuration Process**:
 (I used the legacy console settings to demonstrate the HTTP to HTTPS redirect and default behavior in the new console if needed)